Montreal Metro

 The Montreal Metro (Métro de Montréal, /fr/) is a rubber-tired underground rapid transit system serving Greater Montreal, Quebec, Canada.
 The metro, operated by the Société de transport de Montréal (STM), was inaugurated on October 14, 1966, during the tenure of Mayor Jean Drapeau.

-It has expanded since its opening from 22 stations on two lines to 68 stations on four lines totalling 69.2 km in length, serving the north, east and centre of the Island of Montreal with connections to Longueuil, via the Yellow Line (Line 4), and Laval, via the Orange Line (Line 2).
+Since its opening, with 22 stations on two lines, it has expanded to 68 stations on four lines, totalling 69.2 km in length.
+It serves the north, east and centre of the Island of Montreal, with connections to Longueuil via the Yellow Line (Line 4), and Laval via the Orange Line (Line 2).